-Garnish with paprika, cayenne, parsley and it’s ready to be served!
+Garnish with paprika, cayenne, and parsley, and it’s ready to be served!

 For a unique twist to the traditional deviled eggs, try this curry deviled eggs recipe!

-Curry powder and hot sauce is added to the filling mixture to give it chock-full of flavors.
+Curry powder and hot sauce are added to the filling mixture to give it chock-full of flavors.

 Turmeric powder is also added for the bright color and complementary flavor, but take note not to add too much as it gives a bitter taste in excess!

-If you like it spicy, use spicy curry powder instead and you can customize the recipe to suit your own palette!
+If you like it spicy, use spicy curry powder instead and you can customize the recipe to suit your own palate!

 This wasabi deviled eggs will surely stand out in a crowd with its green-colored filling!